The Last of Us - Review

 Another thing that is common in stealth games is that the AI is usually a little dumb.
 If you have enemies that are constantly changing their patrol patterns, or spin around quickly, or dive into cover like a person with a brain would do if they're being stalked by someone like Joel, then the experience is broken because it becomes extremely difficult to get in on the enemy fast enough.
 This sort of "smart" AI behavior is more acceptable in games like Dishonored or the Arkham Batman games because the protagonists of those games have a ton of tools at their disposal to handle the situation.
 They have many stealth skills they can implement to get the job done, as well as mobility options that allow you to get in and get out of a stealth opportunity quickly.
 All of Joel's tools make too much noise and would immediately end the stealth scenario, so he has to get in close and quiet to properly strangle guys.

 Everything I've said about the stealth in The Last of Us is pretty much what you expect from a stealth game, and it's competent to some degree, but there are plenty of points where it all breaks down for me.
 First, the UI fails to properly inform you that someone thinks they might see you.
 Other stealth games have done this with arrow icons, like in Far Cry or Aragami, while even older games, like Tenchu and Metal Gear Solid, still gave you a little icon to indicate that someone thought they saw you.
 The Last of Us uses audio cues to let you know that someone is looking at you before they realize it.
-A visual indicator would be vastly more helpful at allowing you to immediately realize that someone sees you; sound takes a little longer to register and react to, appropriately.
+A visual indicator would be vastly more helpful in allowing you to immediately realize that someone sees you; sound takes a little longer to register and react to, appropriately.
 It would be especially helpful, considering some infected enemies can't see but can still be alerted just like everyone else.—Note: I saw that they added a visual cue in the demo for the sequel, so there is hope that this mechanic was improved in the next game.

 Last-of-Us-Screenshot-2018-08-19-14-54-27-1024x576.png